 Also, be prepared to show off your writing samples and demonstrate your knowledge of the latest tools and technologies.

-If you’re just starting out, look for entry-level positions at small businesses or consultancies.
+Looking for entry-level positions at small businesses or consultancies if you’re just starting out?
 These jobs will give you a chance to learn the ropes and gain valuable experience.
-Once you have a few years of experience under your belt, you can start targeting larger companies or pursuing freelance work.
+Once you have a few years of experience, you can start targeting larger companies or pursuing freelance work.

 Now that you know how to get work as a technical writer, it’s time to start putting together your portfolio and networking with other professionals in the field.